 Let's define what long range shooting is because it's different for everybody.
-For now, let's set the definition for long range to at minimum 500 yards and above, but closer to the 1000 yards range.
+For now, let's set the definition for long distance to at minimum 500 yards and above, but closer to the 1000 yards range.

 A long range sniper scope (LRS) is specifically designed to provide additional magnification in order for the target to appear closer, giving the shooter more confidence and increasing the ability to accurately shoot at long distances, say 1000 yards or longer.

-You should be aware that quality long range scopes are more expensive than a traditional rifle scope.
+You should be aware that quality long range hunting scopes are more expensive than a traditional rifle scope.
 Typically they are used by snipers or tactical personnel however some target shooters and hunters prefer to use a scope with more magnification for those greater distance shots.

 In our mind, to be classified as a true long distance rifle scope, it must have a magnification range of at least 20x.
-But honestly, you can get away with a magnification power of 10x if you are looking for a budget long range rifle scopes for the money.
+But honestly, you can get away with a magnification power of 10x if you are looking for a budget long range rifle scope for the money.

-Long Range Scopes Don't Come Cheap
+Long Range Rifle Scopes Don't Come Cheap

 If you're looking for the best long range scope for the money, you can get your hands on a long sniper scope for as little as $100, however, based on our experience these optics are not constructed with quality glass and will not provide a clear image.
 You want to stay within the $300-500 range.